midonet/midonet/docs/actors-model.md

 ## Motivation

-We want midolman to be able to handle multiple ongoing VRN packet simulations, so that we don't waste time while stalled and can take advantage of multiprocessing where desired.
+We want midolman to be able to handle multiple ongoing packet simulations, so that we don't waste time while stalled and can take advantage of multiprocessing where desired.
 At the same time, we have to ensure that these multiple threads don't interfere with each other's execution and